JohnHBrock/bandsaw/README.md

 bandsaw
 =======

+NOTE: I am no longer maintaining this code; I no longer have a Basis Band.

 A Python module for retrieving [Basis Band](http://www.mybasis.com/) data from the Basis website.
 It retrieves data from a date range and stores that data in a CSV file.

 ##Using Bandsaw